 Paperwork.
 Ah…the dreaded paperwork.
 It’s not going anywhere, so set aside time where you can sit down quietly in your classroom – or at home – to finish up final grades, gather and organize important student data and documents, and update student records.

 Be intentional with your time.
-Set aside a time to finish up report cards, organize student documents, and update student records.
+Set aside time to finish up report cards, organize student documents, and update student records.

 Take inventory!
 Custodians are famous for moving our things around over the summer.
-In the past, I’ve walked in my school over the summer and found my whole classroom sitting in the hall while custodians are hard at work cleaning my carpet and polishing the tile.
+In the past, I’ve walked into my school over the summer and found my whole classroom sitting in the hall while custodians are hard at work cleaning my carpet and polishing the tile.
 My first thoughts are, “Are all my things going to get put back in my room?”
-Just in case they don’t, organize and count textbooks, workbooks, manipulatives, supplies, classroom library baskets, etc. Label your desk, chair, bookshelves, filing cabinets, personal items, etc. Hopefully, by doing this your items will be returned even if they accidentally get placed in another teacher’s classroom.
+Just in case they don’t, organize and count textbooks, workbooks, manipulatives, supplies, classroom library baskets, etc. Label your desk, chair, bookshelves, filing cabinets, personal items, etc. Hopefully, by doing this, your items will be returned even if they accidentally get placed in another teacher’s classroom.

 Extend the life of your electronics by turning them off.
 This includes unplugging lamps, pencil sharpeners, speakers, computers, interactive whiteboards, laptops, iPads, Chromebooks, etc. Anything electronic should be turned off and shut down over the summer.
 I’m sure the fire marshal would agree, too!
 I also like to cover up my computers and printers with sheets.
 This keeps the dust off and ensures that I don’t have to vacuum out dusty computers and printers when I return.

 And last, take home any plants that require watering.
 This also applies to any animals that require feeding! 😉 Check the staff lounge and make sure you have gathered all your personal food containers from the fridge.
 No one wants to clean those out after the food has molded over the summer.
-Classrooms are typically left open over the summer so that custodial staff can clean.
-So, be sure to take any money or valuables stored in your desk home.
+Classrooms are typically left open over the summer so that custodial staff can clean them.
+So, be sure to take any money or valuables stored in your desk at home.
 Also, I know you will plan amazing new lessons and units over the summer.
 Don’t forget to take your teacher planner and any curriculum materials you might need with you when you leave.

 Take your teacher planner and curriculum materials home over the summer so you have what you need when you sit down to work on those amazing new lessons and units for your upcoming new students!

 That highlights a small portion of the checklist, but there’s so much more that you don’t want to forget!
-Download your FREE End-of-Year Teacher Checklist here, and get started ending another amazing school year!
+Download your FREE End-of-Year Teacher Checklist below, and get started ending another amazing school year!
 I promise this will make starting a new school year a breeze!